 - Studies have shown a link between deficiency and impaired immune function†

-- Has shown an ability to improve the body’s defenses against infection†
+- Has demonstrated an ability to improve the body’s defenses against infection†

-- Helps regulate the immune system so that it reacts properly to genuine threats without becoming overactive and attacking the body’s own tissues†
+- Helps regulate the immune system so that it reacts appropriately to genuine threats without becoming overactive and attacking the body’s own tissues†

 - Helps calcium build strong bones and teeth

-- Low levels have been associated with increased risk of type 2 diabetes†
+- Low levels associated with an increased risk of type 2 diabetes†

-- Plays a role in regulating the nervous system
+- It plays a role in regulating the nervous system

 What Supplemental Forms Are Best?

 - Vitamin D3, unlike D2, is more effective in raising blood levels

 - Available in strengths up to 5,000 IU and in a variety of forms—including tablets, soft gels, capsules, chewable and liquids

 Lack of sun exposure due to people spending more time indoors has resulted in widespread suboptimal levels of vitamin D (one study found an overall US deficiency rate of more than 41%)